Inefficient air removal – the culprit.

 - a shorter time for sterilisation,

-The above three outcomes translate into drastic improvements in process steam management and equipment capacities.
+The above four outcomes translate into drastic improvements in process steam management and equipment capacities.

 Fitting conventional horizontal sterilisers with the innovative fast-acting Air-Void offers several advantages and contributes to overall improved process efficiencies and performance as elaborated below: